 Ensure that whoever does the bookkeeping—whether it's a volunteer treasurer or a professional manager—uses the same logic.
 "Pool Chemicals" should always go to account 5210, not vaguely categorized under "General Maintenance."
 Consistency is key for year-over-year comparisons.

-Robust internal controls
+Set up robust internal controls

-Common HOA chart of accounts Mistakes and how to avoid them)
+Common HOA chart of accounts mistakes and how to avoid them

 Even experienced boards make mistakes.
 Avoiding these pitfalls will save you time and legal headaches.